keXIE999/keXIE999.github.io/_pages/about.md

   - /about.html
 ---

-I pursued my master's degree at University of Nottingham in the UK, bachelor's degree at Fuzhou University of International Studies and Trade, China.
-My research interest includes Feminist and Multimodal Critical Discourse Analysis, qualitative analysis, gender and language, Sociolinguistics.
+I pursued my master's degree in School of English, University of Nottingham in the UK, bachelor's degree at Fuzhou University of International Studies and Trade, China.
+My research interest includes multimodal Critical Discourse Analysis, gender and language, qualitative analysis, and sociolinguistics.

 You can find my CV here: